mjadiletta/a3-mjadiletta-matthew-adiletta/README.md

 http://a3-mjadiletta.glitch.me

 #### Goal
 This is an application designed for the WPI track and field team.
-My coach asked me to make an easy to use website to add data to track basic food groups.
-This application accomplishes that and allows users to add data on a daily basis and be stored in a database.
+My coach asked me to make an easy to use website for adding data so that he can track the basic food groups we are eating.
+This application accomplishes this goal and allows users to add data on a daily basis and have the info stored in a database.

 #### Challenges
 I had quite a few challenges with this assignment.
 First, I had an incredibly difficult time implementing the express server.
 I could not figure out how to communicate between the front end and the back end for many hours.